 Jim’s community leadership has earned him numerous awards, including the Canada 125 Medal, the Queen Elizabeth II Diamond Jubilee Medal, and the Order of Manitoba.

-The Honourable François Philippe Champagne, Minister of International Trade, is a businessman, lawyer, and international trade specialist that has over 20 years’ experience working for major companies worldwide.
-First elected in 2015, Francois-Philippe previously served as Parliamentary Secretary to the Minister of Finance until early 2017.
+The Honourable François Philippe Champagne, Minister of Infrastructure and Communities, is a businessman, lawyer, and international trade specialist that has over 20 years’ experience working for major companies worldwide.
+First elected in 2015 as the Member of Parliament for Saint-Maurice–Champlain, Francois-Philippe previously served as the Minister of International Trade until 2018, and Parliamentary Secretary to the Minister of Finance until early 2017.

 He has had a highly successful international career, and was named a “Young Global Leader” by the World Economic Forum as well as “Personality of the Week La Presse/Radio-Canada” in 2009.
 More recently, he was involved in the field of green technology and the environment.